Patrick2990/masterTank/README.md

 If you don't have rtabmap installed, please run the install_rtabMap.sh script ./install_rtabMap.sh
-Husk og exclude din rtabmap fra git :-)
+Remember to exclude your rtabmap from git :-)

 After this, run
 ./catkin_clean.sh